 Fresh figs, walnuts, two fresh mint twigs, a pot of honey and a bowl of yogurt on a butcher block.

 • Greek Yogurt – I always use full-fat Greek yogurt for all my recipes.
 You can use low-fat Greek yogurt if you wish.
-If I can't make my own, I prefer the Greek Fage brand available in most supermarkets.
+If love making yogurt at home, but I also love the Greek Fage brand available in most supermarkets.

 • Figs – Figs are in season in the summer, and most supermarkets have them.
-I always get plump fresh figs, whatever variety I can find.
-Figs are wonderful when mixed with walnuts and tangy yogurt.
-Avoid unripe figs. If you pick them too early, they won't taste great; ripe figs are sweet and delicious.
+Get plump fresh figs, whatever variety you find.
+Avoid unripe figs. If you pick figs too early, they won’t taste great; ripe figs are sweet and delicious.

 • Fresh mint leaves.
 I love the aroma of this fantastic herb.
 Just a couple of leaves make any dish feel like summer.
 Roughly chop them or use them whole, whatever you prefer.